WebOfTrust/keri/docs/Q-and-A.md

 > Sam Smith: KERI essentially repairs internet.

 ## **Q: What problem does KERI specifically solve?
 KERI solves the _Secure Attribution_ problem, which means that we can be a 100% sure "who said what" over the internet.
-KERI does so by signing all key-state-changing events in a hash-chained log file (KEL) and this log is cryptographically verifiable to the root-of-trust.
+KERI does so by the _security and authenticity first_ adagium, signing all key-state-changing events in a hash-chained log file (`KEL`) and this log is cryptographically verifiable to the `root-of-trust`.
 Additionally in the _decentralized identity_ space KERI solves the **portability** of Self Sovereign Identifiers.
 Currently you can't move the indentifiers you control from one platform or one infrastructure to another.
 And that makes your self-sovereign identifiers not truly self sovereign.
 KERI fixes this too.

 ## *Q: Why would KERI suddenly be a game changer in the decentralized identity field?
 Because we've been reconfiguring and rethinking the security guarantees behind decentralized identity systems since 2015.
-To overcome the lack of portability in the current decentralized identity systems, we've introduced a few new concepts that some people in the decentralized identity ecosystem have trouble to get their head around.
-Especially the blockchain oriented part of the community.
+To overcome the lack of _portability_ in the current decentralized identity systems, we've introduced a few new concepts that some people in the decentralized identity ecosystem have trouble to get their head around.
+Especially the blockchain-oriented part of the community.

 ## *Q: How does KERI match DIDs?
 There is a whole section to answer this simple question that has many-sided answers: [KERI and DIDs](#qa-KERI-and-dids).